This is a chunky post folks, strap in!

 Et Voila!
 You now have a beautiful pixelated pillow!

-I would LOVE LOVE LOVE to see photos of your project if you make one!
+LOVE LOVE LOVE to see photos of your project if you make one!
 It would make me super happy to know that I helped someone get inspired. :o)